AlvinHon/FileServer/README.md

 simplyser-x.x.x-SNAPSHOT.jar
 ```

 Files src/main/webapp/resources/* are required for the frontend web page.
-Please directly copy the folder from source code to deployment for convenience.
-Or better, minimize and bundle the js files before deployment.
+Some JS files are external libraries downloaded via CDN (Bootstrap, JQuery, ReactJS, BabelJS).
+Just for convenience, those files are predownloaded for running the application locally.
+Please also consider using cdn links (in index.html) instead of local resources.

 root/ folder is your root filesystem folder for the file server.